What that actually means in practice

 - Digital PR, partner mentions, analyst citations, review sites

-A strong Perplexity page usually looks more like a briefing note than a magazine feature.
-It should make the answer obvious in the first screen, then support that answer with evidence.
+A strong Perplexity page usually reads more like a briefing note than a magazine feature.
+It should make the answer obvious in the first screen, then back that answer with evidence.

 -

-Start with the answer: Open with a direct, quotable paragraph that addresses the query without throat-clearing or brand theater.
+Start with the answer: Open with a direct, quotable paragraph that addresses the query in plain language, no warm-up.

 -